liyi0902/ccc_ass2/README.md

 # ccc_ass2
-# It's a test file
+#It's a test file
-# Test line breaks
+#Test line breaks
+#Then test it by sublime text 3